Frequently Asked Questions

 How is it being funded?

 A large infrastructure project like Greenlink takes several years from development to construction, including technical design, obtaining the relevant permits and consultation with a variety of stakeholders.
-Once all the necessary permits are in place, on-site construction is planned to commence in late 2020 and the interconnector is scheduled to become fully operational in 2023.
+Once all the necessary permits are in place, the three-year construction process will commence and the interconnector is expected to become fully operational in 2024.

 What technology does it use?

-The interconnector comprises two High Voltage Direct Current (HVDC) electricity cables and a fibre optic cable stretching approximately 200km beneath the Irish Sea and underground connecting the two converter stations.
+The interconnector comprises two High Voltage Direct Current (HVDC) electricity cables and a fibre optic cable stretching approximately 190km beneath the Irish Sea and underground connecting the two converter stations.

 HVDC is more efficient for the transportation of electricity over long distances, particularly subsea.
 The cables have lower electricity losses than comparable AC cables and negligible heating effects, and are therefore suitable for undergrounding both onshore and offshore.
 Accordingly, there will be no overground cables between the two converter stations.
 One of the other benefits of HVDC cables is the relatively small footprint required to install them underground onshore.
 HVDC technology has the added benefit of enabling two grids to be connected successfully despite not being synchronised.